 There are several high quality hospitals and clinics within Seminole County.
 The Health Department and Seminole County Public Safety both provide important health alerts and services.
 Both the city and county fire and law enforcement agencies work together to ensure the safety of its residents.

-Seminole County has a high concentration of technology based jobs and several large, well-known employers such as Sprint, Bank One, AT&T, Fiserv, AAA, and Veritas.
+Seminole County has a high concentration of technology based jobs and several large, well-known employers such as Concentrix, JPMorgan Chase, Deloitte Consulting, Verizon, Veritas and AAA, among others.

-A wide variety of recreational opportunities are available including parks, trails, wilderness areas, libraries, museum, and local attractions.
+A wide variety of recreational opportunities are available including parks, trails, wilderness areas, libraries, museums, and local attractions.
 Seminole County is halfway between the major Central Florida theme parks and the coastal beaches.